markjprice/apps-services-net8/docs/ch18-carousel.md

 **Create a categories page with the carousel control**

+In this online-only section, you will implement a web service to provide CRUD operations for categories in the Northwind database and then call the web service to display categories including photos in a rotating carousel.

 - [Creating a minimal API web service for categories](#creating-a-minimal-api-web-service-for-categories)
 - [Configuring the .NET MAUI app to allow unsecure connections](#configuring-the-net-maui-app-to-allow-unsecure-connections)
 - [Implementing the Model-View-ViewModel pattern](#implementing-the-model-view-viewmodel-pattern)
 - [Getting categories from the web service](#getting-categories-from-the-web-service)

 # Creating a minimal API web service for categories

-We will create a web service for working with categories and products in the Northwind database:
+We will create a web service for working with categories in the Northwind database:

 1. Using your preferred code editor, add a web service project, as defined in the following list:
     - Project template: **ASP.NET Core Web API** / `webapi --use-minimal-apis`.